 Mergers and Acquisitions

-In 2016 the company agreed to buy snack food maker Golden Enterprises for $135 million, or $12 a share.
+In 2016 the company bought snack food maker Golden Enterprises for $135 million, or $12 a share.
 The Alabama-based Golden Enterprises is known for its Golden Flakes brand of chips.
-The acquisition, the largest in Utz's history, is expected to close by the end of the year.
+The acquisition is the largest in Utz's history.

 To streamline its operations after multiple acquisitions in recent years, Utz has focused on upgrading its communications infrastructure at its factories, warehouses, and offices nationwide.
 To this end, it enlisted the help of Comcast Corporation and Morefield Communications to upgrade its Internet connections to Comcast's larger-capacity Ethernet solutions using fiber optics.